sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 According to the previous introduction, you can add more APIs to oracle as needed, such as obtaining BSV chain info, etc., which will not be detailed described here.

-## 6. Test oralce in a smart contract
+## 6. Use oralce data in a smart contract

 In [this tutorial](../tutorials/oracle.md), we introduced how to verify and use oracle data in smart contracts.